-The United States Congress is working to pass a budget that proposes steep cuts to Medicaid and fails to extend tax credits that make healthcare premiums through the Affordable Care Act (ACA) marketplaces more affordable.
+The United States Congress recently passed sweeping budget legislation that makes deep cuts to Medicaid and fails to extend tax credits that make healthcare premiums through the Affordable Care Act (ACA) marketplaces more affordable.
 Without these safeguards, many small business owners and their employees will see their healthcare costs increase, and some could even be left without healthcare coverage.

 To help you better understand how these changes could hurt your small business, we’ve compiled key information you need to know as you navigate potential changes to healthcare policy this year.